 2. They Are Local

-There are many benefits to working with a local company.
+There are many benefits to working with roofers in Indianapolis.
 Most importantly, you can learn about a local contractor from your friends and neighbors.
 You can learn more about the way they work and what type of workmanship they have.

 Another benefit to working with a local business is the long-term relationship.
 If you have a problem with the materials or workmanship, you know where to find the company.
 You can hold them to their word and their warranties.